Refinitiv/Real-Time-SDK/EMACPP-NIPROV/README.md

 **Note:** Since this is the Non-Interactive Provider, it will require an ADH and ADS infrastructure setup.

+## Currently Supported Features
+- TCP connection to ADH
+- Login
+- Source Directory
+- Sending of Refresh and Update messages
+- Only supports single item

 ## Can You Provide Feedback?